BananaAccounting/International/UnitedArabEmirates/README.md

 # Minimum Viable Product (MVP)

-In collaboration with existing  Banana Accounting users we would like to create an open source MVP BananaApp for UAE.
+In collaboration with users we would like to create an BananaApp for UAE.
 This development should then become the base for an evaluation from the FTA.

+* Specifications
+  * BananaApps, Open source based development method.
+  * Based on Banana Accounting 9 [Download Beta 9](https://www.banana.ch/en/node/10142)
+  * Rpository available on github

-* Verify the exact requirements.
+* Verify the requirements
+  The FAF development should go in sync with the process of understanding and complying with the FAT requirements.

+* Developments
   * Create and Accounting file (double entry accounting) for UAE Small company
+    * Multi-Curreny?
 	* Accounting plan
     * VAT Table with all the Codes necessary for complying with the VAT report
   * BananaApps with Summary information
   * BananaApps for FAF

 ## Reference documentation
 * Banana Accounting Documentation